 This activity is invaluable to Sandrine’s artistic development as a director, dedicated to reaching new and hard-to-engage audiences across the UK, in dance/theatre venues, particularly reaching many who have not seen contemporary dance before.

-Sandrine has begun to establish wider connections including Mental Health charities and groups such as Inkwell, the creative arm of Leeds Mind and sports communities.
+Sandrine has begun to establish wider connections including Mental Health charities and groups such as Space2, as well as independent business owners.

-With the support of her well-connected dance network in Leeds and in the UK, she is aiming at reaching a wide and diverse audience and present accessible, relatable and high-quality work.
+With the support of her well-connected dance network in Leeds and in the UK, she is aiming at reaching a wide and diverse audience and present accessible, relatable and high-quality digital work, in the view to become a live performance in the future.

 Videos, pictures and reviews...